Celtics control second half, top Heat to win Game 5 in East

 The Heat scored the first basket of the third quarter.
 The next few minutes were all Celtics.

 They went on a 13-0 run over a stretch of only 3:06 to turn a nine-point deficit into a 64-60 lead, and the game changed just that fast.
-A separate 7-0 burst followed, Walker connected on a 3-pointer with 4:26 left for a 77-67 edge -- Boston’s first double-digit cushion of the night -- and the Celtics eventually led by 14 before settling for a 92-83 lead going into the fourth.
+A separate 7-0 burst followed, Walker connected on a 3-pointer with 4:26 left for a 77-67 edge - Boston's first double-digit cushion of the night.

 And it was good enough to ensure that Friday wouldn't be the last time he'd see Celtics basketball this season.